dcoraboeuf/ontrack/ontrack-acceptance/README.md

 A typical solution is to use the [Jenkins Xvnc plug-in](https://wiki.jenkins-ci.org/display/JENKINS/Xvnc+Plugin) when running with Jenkins.

+At OS level:

+* `vncserver` must be installed:

+        sudo apt-get install vnc4server

+        # Launch vncserver and enter any password
+        vncserver :11

+        # Copy the created .vnc configuration to your Jenkins location, for example:
+        cp -r .vnc /var/lib/jenkins

+        # Adjust rights accordingly to this directory

+* Firefox must be installed:

+        sudo apt-get install vnc4server

 ## Filtering the tests to be executed

 ### Running a story only